We talked to leading experts about how to run Facebook Ads. Here are their top tips, plus examples to show you how to build campaigns like a pro.

 The takeaway

-Facebook ads can be a game-changer for businesses looking to effectively engage their target audience.
-By following expert-vetted strategies and tips, you can ensure your campaigns are set up for success.
+Facebook ads can be a game-changer for big and small businesses looking to effectively engage their target audience.
+By following these expert strategies and tips, you can ensure your campaigns are set up for success.